alextakahashi/SAPFioriBikes/SAPFioriBikesBlog.md

-# SAPFioriBikes: Visualization of GoBike Stations Built with the SAP iOS SDK
+# SAPFioriBikes: Visualization of GoBike Stations Built with the SAP Cloud Platform SDK for iOS
 This blog describes a Ford GoBike app built with SAPFiori components that allows users to quickly and easily utilize the GoBike service by providing visualization of GoBike stations.
 The Ford GoBike map below clusters the stations into groups for easy accessibility:

 ![SAPFioriBikes iPhone](./ReadMeImages/No_Legend_iPhone.png?raw=true)

-[//]: # (Needs a public github link)
-> Check out the Ford GoBike map implementation [HERE](https://github.wdf.sap.corp/i860364/SAPFioriBikes)
+> Check out the Ford GoBike map implementation [HERE](https://github.com/alextakahashi/SAPFioriBikes/tree/master)

 # Inspiration